tenzap/exif-thumbnail-adder/README.md

 - Settings:
     - Rotate the thumbnail
     - Replace existing thumbnail
-    - Backup of original pictures (backup is never overwritten by the app once created if you choose to add the thumbnail to the input file in it initial location)
+    - Backup of original pictures (backup is never overwritten by the app once created if you choose to add the thumbnail to the input file in its initial location)
     - Skip pictures having malformed metadata (this can be disabled to process also files having corrupt tags)
-    - Replace picture inplace or write new picture to another directory
+    - Replace picture in place or write new picture to another directory

 ## Requested permissions